 Like the Jalan Kayu Rural Centre, the Neo Tiew housing estate was another rural centre built by the HDB in the seventies.
 Also known as the Lim Chu Kang Rural Centre, there were three blocks of low-rise flats in the vicinity, completed with shops, playground, hawker centre and market.

 In October 1998, the blocks were listed for SERS.
 By 2002, most of the residents had moved out; many of them took up their priorities to the new flats at Jurong West.
 The abandoned estate was later taken over by SAF for their FIBUA (Fighting in Built-Up Areas) training exercises.

 The iconic 14-storey Forfar House at Strathmore Avenue was the first public housing to be announced for SERS.
 Built in 1956, the SIT block was named after Royal Borough of Forfar, the hometown of Queen Elizabeth’s mother.
 When completed, it was the tallest building in Queenstown, and many local nicknamed it as zhap si lau (fourteen storey).
 In later times, the flat also gained a notorious reputation as a suicide block.

 Today, its site is occupied by the 40-storey Forfar Heights.

+Refer to the official HDB InfoWEB for other announced SERS sites between 1995 and 2009.
 Also read From Villages to Flats (Part 2): Public Housing in Singapore for a brief history of SIT, JTC and HDB flats.

 Published: 04 April 2013